q4hmad/Week-3-Code-Review/README.md

 Save products to the database.
 Future Features

-As a user, I want to...
+As a user, I want to refactor this code!
-Sort items by price.
-See price history over time.
-View list of saved products.
-Search for a keyword on Amazon and Craigslist and see a list of products with that keyword.
-Compare product prices across selling platforms.
-Bugs

-The app only works with the specified Chrome extension, and you need to turn it on and off to use different functions.

-Angular Information
+App now does not allow users to add a negative number of items to the cart

-This project was generated with Angular CLI version 1.0.0.
+This project was generated with

 Development server

-Run ng serve for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.